Substra/substra/docs/local_install_skaffold.md

 ### Reset Substra

-You can reset your installation (if you've used `skaffold run` to start it) with:
+You can reset your installation (if you've used `skaffold run`) with:

 ```sh
 # run from each repository (hlf-k8s, substra-backend, substra-frontend)